ShinyHub/ShinyEiB/README.md

 ## Location and Dates

-- Location: The workshop is held in Amsterdam from Septemeber 24-29th.
+- Location: The workshop is located in Amsterdam (Steigenberger Hotel)
-- Date: from 24-29th.
+- Date: Septemeber 24-29th.

 ## Organization